A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Methodology

 where $\mathbf{SCorr}(X) \in \mathbb{R}^{N \times N \times C}$ is the degree of correlation information, and $\mathbf{SCorr}(X)_{i,j}^{c} \in [0, 1]$ denotes the degree of correlation information between sensor $i$ and sensor $j$ in attribute $c$.

-Concretely, as shown in~\figref{fig:SCorr}(a), the data sequences with $T$ timestamps are shown.
+Concretely, as shown in~\figref{fig:SCorr}(a), the data sequences with $T$ timestamps are displayed.
 We select the upper and lower sensor sequences to calculate the degree of correlation information as one example.
 According to~\equref{equ:SCorr}, we calculate the degree for each sensor pair, and then the SCorr matrices are shown in~\figref{fig:SCorr}(b).

 Generally, each sensor has varying correlative relationships with other sensors in the traffic road or station network.
 The sparse adjacency matrix cannot represent it just by 1 or 0.
 In contrast, the SCorr matrices are elaborate and density spatiotemporal representations with values ranging from 0 to 1.
-High values signify strong correlative relationships and similar patterns between sensors, while low values express large differences and low reference values.
+High values signify strong correlative relationships and similar patterns between sensors, while low values express significant differences and low reference characteristics.